HectorRicardo/simple-music-app/README.md

 The music player is silent: it's just a thread that sleeps for the duration of the song entity it was instructed to play.
 However, all the flow and the logic of the app is implemented.

 The player/thread logic is implemented in native C++ code.
-This is because the player logic is totally independent of Android: we could implement a similar app in iOS using this exact same logic/code, the only difference being that we would use iOS media libraries.
+This is because the player logic is totally independent of Android: we could, for example, implement a similar app in iOS using this exact same logic/code, the only difference being that we would use iOS media libraries.

 The following section are notes that I took while reading https://developer.android.com/guide/topics/media.